Benny Sapp: Minnesota Vikings (first stint)

 Sapp signed with the Vikings in 2008.
 In 2008 he stepped in to the Vikings starting nickel rotation after Charles Gordon went down.
 In 2008, he had 22 tackles along with 2 interceptions.
 On March 3, 2009, the Vikings re-signed him to a one-year contract.
 And re-signed him again for a two-year contract on March 9, 2010.

 Miami Dolphins

-Sapp was traded from the Vikings on August 25, 2010 to the Miami Dolphins for Greg Camarillo.
+Sapp was traded from the Vikings on August 25, 2010, to the Miami Dolphins for Greg Camarillo.
 For the Dolphins Sapp recorded 2 interceptions and had 10 pass deflections in 17 games.
 On September 12, 2011, during a Monday Night Football game against rival New England Patriots, Sapp was stiff-armed by Patriots WR Wes Welker on a 99-yard touchdown pass.
 The Dolphins cut Sapp the next day.

 Minnesota Vikings (second stint)

 After CB Antoine Winfield sustained a season-ending injury, Sapp was signed by the Vikings after a work out.
+He recorded 25 tackles and three pass deflections across seven games with the Vikings.